 g.
 The Chair of the Hearing Committee shall conduct the hearing in accordance with the procedures stipulated in Appendix II.

 h.
-The charging party or his/her representative shall be present at all sessions of the Hearing Committee at which evidence is presented or arguments are heard, and may (1) present evidence, (2) call, examine, and cross-examine witnesses, and (3) examine all documentary evidence received by the Hearing Committee.
+The charging party or their representative shall be present at all sessions of the Hearing Committee at which evidence is presented or arguments are heard, and may (1) present evidence, (2) call, examine, and cross-examine witnesses, and (3) examine all documentary evidence received by the Hearing Committee.
 The charging party’s advisor or legal counsel (if any) may also be present at the request of the charging party.

 i.
-The faculty member and/or his/her representative may be present at all sessions of the Hearing Committee at which evidence is presented or arguments are heard, and may (1) present evidence, (2) call, examine, and cross-examine witnesses, and (3) examine all documentary evidence received by the Hearing Committee.
+The faculty member and/or their representative may be present at all sessions of the Hearing Committee at which evidence is presented or arguments are heard, and may (1) present evidence, (2) call, examine, and cross-examine witnesses, and (3) examine all documentary evidence received by the Hearing Committee.
 The faculty member’s advisor or legal counsel (if any) may also be present at the request of the faculty member.
 If the faculty member cannot be present at a hearing session due to circumstances beyond the faculty member’s control, the Chair may grant permission for the faculty member to participate through alternate communication methods, reschedule the hearing session, or choose to conduct the hearing session in the absence of the faculty member.

 j.
 If the faculty member chooses not to be present, the Chair shall conduct the hearing sessions in the absence of the faculty member.

 k.
-The Provost (or his/her designee) shall be available to the Hearing Committee to provide guidance on policy or procedural questions.
+The Provost (or their designee) shall be available to the Hearing Committee to provide guidance on policy or procedural questions.
 In the event that a policy or procedural question is at issue in the dismissal for cause proceedings, the Provost may choose to file a position statement with the Hearing Committee regarding the policy or procedural issue.
-In those cases, the Provost (or his/her designee) will not serve in an advisory capacity to the Hearing Committee regarding policy or procedural questions.
+In those cases, the Provost (or their designee) will not serve in an advisory capacity to the Hearing Committee regarding policy or procedural questions.

 l.
 Except as provided below, only those members of the Hearing Committee who have been present at all sessions in which evidence has been presented or arguments have been heard shall have the right to vote.
-An exception to this attendance requirement shall be made by the Chair of the Hearing Committee for a member who has missed, for good cause, no more than one session and who has informed the Chair in writing that he/she has read the official transcript of that session.
+An exception to this attendance requirement shall be made by the Chair of the Hearing Committee for a member who has missed, for good cause, no more than one session and who has informed the Chair in writing that they have read the official transcript of that session.
 This attendance requirement may also be waived by unanimous consent of the parties.

 m.
 Within a reasonable time following final arguments (usually not to exceed 14 days), the members of the Hearing Committee will vote to determine whether cause has been established.
 If they determine that cause has been established, they shall recommend either dismissal or other disciplinary action(s).
 If a majority of the Hearing Committee determines that cause has not been established, the matter is closed.